 Many Iraq and Afghanistan veterans come home from their deployments with rich and deep medical training and experience that does not always qualify for academic credit.

-To help these veterans translate the health care skills gained during their enlistment into civilian nursing jobs, HRSA is giving funding priority to nurse training grant program applicants that reach out to veterans and help them transition into nurse training.
+To help these veterans translate the health care skills gained during their enlistment into civilian nursing jobs, HRSA is giving additional review points to nurse training grant program applicants that reach out to veterans and help them transition into nurse training.

 Registered nurses are the largest health care occupation, with 2.6 million jobs.
 More than 15,000 RNs, nurse practitioners and certified nurse midwives work at community health centers.